Kotlin/kotlinx-kover/README.md

     }

     xmlReport {
-        onCheck.set(false) // true to run koverXmlReport task during the execution of the check task (if it exists) of the current project reportFile.set(layout.buildDirectory.file("my-project-report/result.xml")) // change report file name
+        onCheck.set(false) // set to true to run koverXmlReport task during the execution of the check task (if it exists) of the current project reportFile.set(layout.buildDirectory.file("my-project-report/result.xml")) // change report file name
         overrideFilters {
             classes { // override common class filter